 - Players do not even need to leave Dino Attack RPG for their story arcs to be aborted.
 For example, TakunuvaC01 had some plans for the Dino Aliens that were ultimately aborted with the introduction of Dino Attack RPG's Story Arc formula.

 - The alternate ending L.E.G.O. was aborted after only two chapters.

-- Vampire The Requiem has a lot of potential aborted arcs.
-The possibility that Anoushka (Vlad Dracula's daughter) is The Unholy (superpowered urban legend force of nature) is toyed with again and again, and finally thrown away in the Immortal Sinners supplement.
-Thankfully, the in-character artifact clanbooks allowed the various freelance writers to wrap up their pet storylines, with the unfortunate side effect of so many of those favorite storylines being given pat Word Of God bullshit tie-ups to shut the fans up.
+- Vampire: The Requiem has a lot of potential aborted arcs.
+The possibility that Anoushka (Vlad Dracula's childe) is The Unholy (superpowered urban legend force of nature) is toyed with again and again, and finally thrown away in the Immortal Sinners supplement.
+Thankfully, the in-character artifact clanbooks allowed the various freelance writers to wrap up their pet storylines, with the unfortunate side effect of so many of those favorite storylines being given pat Word of God bullshit tie-ups to shut the fans up.

 - The "Glass Armonium" MacGuffin shut down many plot hooks.

 - The American version of Kristina frĺn Duvemĺla cuts out the significant plot point of the majority of the immigrants being killed in a Sioux attack after Kristina's miscarriage.
 (Presumably for the sake of political correctness, since the songs are left in their full length but with different lyrics, thus saving no time.)
 However, the event is still foreshadowed in "Queen of the Prairie"/"Wild Grass" through the fur trader's warnings, leaving it as a unresolved thread to audiences unfamiliar with the original story.